mverboom/debian-image/README.md

 ## Requirements

 - **Docker** (daemon running; the user must be able to pull and run containers).
+- **Bash** 4.0+ (tested with bash 5.x).
 - A network connection (packages and keyrings are downloaded from Debian / Proxmox mirrors).
+- Sufficient disk space for the build and the resulting tarball(s):
+  ~55 MB for a minimal image, ~170 MB with a kernel, ~300 MB with ZFS (DKMS build also needs room for the compiler toolchain inside the container).
 - For `setup-efi`: root privileges, `parted`, `mkfs.vfat`, `efibootmgr`, and a target block device.
 - For `test-rootfs`: nothing beyond `tar`, `find`, `awk`, etc. (no root needed;